vinaygopinath/androidtutorial/app/views/concept_lessons/_android_layout.html.md

 ## Grid Layout

-An Android layout that places its children in a rectangular grid.GridLayout uses a grid of infinitely-thin lines to separate its drawing area into: rows, columns, and cells.
+Grid Layout is an Android layout that places its children in a rectangular grid.
+GridLayout uses a grid of infinitely-thin lines to separate its drawing area into: rows, columns, and cells.
 It supports both row and column spanning, which together allow a widget to occupy a rectangular range of cells that are next to each other.

 [Download the sample project](https://github.com/pocha/android-grid-layout-example), import it in Eclipse & navigate to [grid_layout.xml](https://github.com/pocha/android-grid-layout-example/blob/master/res/layout/grid_layout.xml) file inside layout directory as shown in the image

 <br/>
-<%= image_tag "android-layouts/grid-layout-file-location.png", alt: "Grid Layout XML file", title: "Grid Layout XML file" %>
+<%= image_tag "android-layouts/grid-layout-file-location.png", alt: "Android Grid Layout XML file", title: "Android Grid Layout XML file" %>
 <p class="ac"><b>Grid Layout XML file</b></p>
 <br/>